Jonaddo/Python_sandbox/README.md

 # About this repository
-In this repository there are divers projects related to finance and other topics.
+In this repository there are various projects related to finance.

 # Callprice_MC.py
 Simple code to compute a call option price using the Monte-Carlo simulation in the BS framework.